circonfl3x/Argo-Navis-Old/README.md

+# Warning
+I am not working on this anymore, though I may rewrite Argo-Navis one day in C/C++ or Rust

 # Argo-Navis
 Small and completely useless interpreter written in python.
 This project isn't meant to write anything serious, just a fun little adventure for myself.
 I'm not that good at programming in python or in OOP so my code is hideous as well...